-* Over-crowded souvenir-laden sprawl?
+- Over-crowded souvenir-laden sprawl?

-* Or perhaps luxurious vacation beach resorts?
+- Or perhaps luxurious vacation beach resorts?

 That world does exist in a small region of south Bali.
-But if that's all you know about Bali, then you're really missing Bali.
+But if that's all you know about Bali, then you're missing Bali.

-The rest of Bali, the real Bali, is blessed with volcanoes, crater lakes, mountains, hot springs, cold springs, gushing rivers, waterfalls, terraced rice fields, quiet beaches, coral reefs and rural villages.
+The rest of Bali, the real Bali, is blessed with volcanoes, crater lakes, mountains, hot springs, cold springs, gushing rivers, waterfalls, terraced rice fields, quiet beaches, coral reefs, and rural villages.

-Central Bali offers scenic mountains with hiking to terraced rice fields, waterfalls and centuries-old trees.
+Central Bali offers scenic mountains with hiking to terraced rice fields, waterfalls, and centuries-old trees.

 If you're the kind of traveler who likes to experience nature and authentic culture or if you get fed up with ‘tourist-trap Bali' down south, head out around the island.
 Find out how amazing the real Bali is.

-You'll need your own transportation to reach most of these places easily, so rent a motorbike or tour the island by†bicycle.
+You'll need your own transportation to reach most of these places easily, so rent a motorbike or tour the island by bicycle.

-Amed is an charming coastal region of steep headlands and small beach-lined coves situated on Bali's far northeast coast.
+Amed is a charming coastal region of steep headlands and small beach-lined coves situated on Bali's far northeast coast.

 Fortunately, the resorts all blend into Amed's traditional villages rather than taking over.

 Hike the many trails that meander through Amed's hills.
 Get a massage on the beach or poolside from village women.

 Location: Bali's far northeast coast

-Main attractions:†traditional†fishing villages, boutique resorts, beaches, coral reefs, †hiking, sailing
+Main attractions: traditional fishing villages, boutique resorts, beaches, coral reefs, hiking, sailing

 Cost: lowest priced rooms start at 150,000 ñ 200.000 rp ($16-22 US)

-Hot Springs in a Jungle
+2. Hot Springs in a Jungle

 If so, you already know how wonderful it is.
 If not, Bali has a great hot spring to get you started.

-The hot springs are set on a mountainside in dense tropical forest near the tiny village of Banjar, 10 km west of Lovina on Bali's north coast.
+The hot springs are set on a mountainside in the dense tropical forest near the tiny village of Banjar, 10 km west of Lovina on Bali's north coast.

-Children run, play, jump, scream and generally turn it into a playground.
-If you prefer a more solitary, relaxing experience, visit in mornings or midday.
+Children run, play, jump, scream, and generally turn it into a playground.
+If you prefer a more solitary, relaxing experience, visit in the mornings or midday.

 Alternatively, there's a private pool area that few people know about, where you can relax in a hot jacuzzi under trees in complete solitude.

 Main attractions: hot springs set in a mountainside jungle

 Cost: 5000 rp / additional 10,000 rp to enter the private ‘spa' pools. ( $0.50 / $1 US)

-If you like hiking in mountains and admiring sweeping views of ridges, valleys, and terraced rice fields, then head to Munduk in north-central Bali.
+If you like hiking in the mountains and admiring sweeping views of ridges, valleys, and terraced rice fields, then head to Munduk in north-central Bali.

 Munduk caught on first with French tourists and is now a thriving mountain ‘retreat' for visitors who want to escape crowds, enjoy Munduk's cooler air, and hike.

-The Munduk region offer many hiking options- to terraced rice fields, along steep ridges, to waterfalls, and even to a huge banyan tree.
+The Munduk region offers many hiking options- to terraced rice fields, along steep ridges, to waterfalls, and even to a huge banyan tree.
 Hotels provide guests with a basic hand-drawn map showing trails, roads, and attractions.